 Some people will unfollow an account if they feel the content, or even the tone of the content, is inappropriate.

-Solution: Know what is appropriate to your audience.
+Know what content is appropriate to your audience.

 Instagram states in its Platform Policy that it does not allow other platforms to “use the Instagram APIs to post automated content to Instagram, including likes and comments that were not initiated and entered by an Instagram user.”

 One major sign of a platform that doesn’t abide by the policies is if it requires you to provide your login information.
 You should never have to give anyone (or any company) your password.
-Another sign of trouble is if the platform promises to post directly to Instagram for you, or take other direct actions such as liking and commenting for you.
+Another sign of trouble is if the tool promises direct engagement actions, such as automatically liking and commenting for you.